-(Available to North Moore High School students)
+(Available to students at North Moore High School and Connect Virtual Academy)

 This course is taught by a National Center for Construction Education and Research (NCCER) certified trainer.
 Upon successful completion, students will earn their NCCER Core Skills and NCCER Carpentry Level 1 certification.